 Depending on the weather, I can’t think of a more memorable way to ring in the New Year than going on a waterfall tour.
 Don’t worry about hiking with little ones in tow.
 Kidding Around’s Kristina has plotted out a tour route of waterfalls you can view without having to hike.

-Hair of The Dog Run 2020 The 38th annual Hair of The Dog Run, benefits the YMCA of Greater Spartanburg.
+Hair of The Dog Run 2021 The 39th annual Hair of The Dog Run benefits the YMCA of Greater Spartanburg.
 You can run a 5 or 10 mile run, or do the 1 mile fun-run with your child.
 The event starts at 9am with breakfast to follow.
 Registration fees are $25 for the adult runs and $15 for the fun-run.

-Paris Mountain State Park – 2 pm and 4 pm – Be sure to register as soon as possible for this easy trail around Lake Placid.
-Meet at the Park Center.
-Park admission is $5 an adult, $3 a child, and free for under 5.
+Paris Mountain State Park – 10 am – 2 pm – This year’s First Day Hike is around Lake Placid.
+Signs at station posts provide activities along the way.
+Park admission is $6 an adult, $3.50 a child, and free for under 5.

 Make Memories at an Amusement Park on New Year’s Day